 In Christ,

 Rev. John Gallagher Mrs. Mary Caren “M.C.”
-Heffner Mrs. Angela Stuckert
+Heffner Mrs. Angela Stuckart

 Designated Pastor Principal School Advisory Board Chairperson

 THANK YOU PARKERSBURG CATHOLIC COMMUNITY

 Dear Parkersburg Catholic High School Community:

 Developing a strategic growth plan is not a small task.
 Without the countless hours and dedication from members of our community, this plan simply would not exist.
 Many hearts and minds have come together over the past two years, in person and virtually, to evaluate, analyze, plan, and implement this strategic growth plan.
 The success of this plan is critically dependent upon our stewardship culture.
 Our faculties, staff, pastors, and families give of their time, talent, treasure and hospitality to ensure PCS is a vibrant part of our community.